latsa/nanomsg_test/README.md

        >git push origin master

 * 4.7 Initially puller() was waiting forever.
-I added a 10 second inactivity timeout using setsockopt. ( Another alternative would have been to implement a 'monitor' in a background thread and use a on second interval timer to increment a counter.
+I added a 10 second inactivity timeout using poll. ( Another alternative would have been to implement a 'monitor' in a background thread and use a on second interval timer to increment a counter.
       Whenever a message arrives, the counter would be reset.
 Whenever a timer tick arrives, the counter value is checked whether is greater than 10, in which case